Stratification theorems for exponential sums in families: Introduction

 (the trivial character does not appear in the final expression because its contribution would be~$0$).
 Each of the sums over~$y$ is a Gauss sum, and is well-known to have modulus~$p^{1/2}$.
-The structure theorem holds here with $b_0=b_2=0$ and~$b_1=d-1$, the $\alpha_{1,j}$'s being the $d-1$ Gauss sums with $w_{1,j}=1$.
-Thus we get
+The structure theorem holds here with